 I write reflections on faith and foolishness every week, following the Revised Common Lectionary, but also the newer Common English Version.
 Look for a new musing by Tuesday afternoon.
 If you subscribe, I’ll send you a reminder.

-I also post weekly essays on hospice . . . and have started a new website: Hospice Matters.
+I also post weekly essays on hospice over at: Hospice Matters.

 The top picture is a view of the Kaweah Ridge in the Sequoia National Park backcountry.